ros-navigation/navigation2/nav2_map_server/README.md

 ```

-In order to get a new implementation for other map type with the new map-server, one needs to define a specialization of the base server and saver with the required services/messages types, then
+In order to get a new implementation for other map type with the new map server, one needs to define a specialization of the base server and saver with the required services/messages types, then
 add the declaration of this specialization into `map_server.hpp` and `map_saver.hpp` interface headers.

 #### Architecture in detail